-If we choose to ignore all tweezers on an intra-day chart, then we are left with nothing but a handful of patterns to choose from.
+If we choose to ignore all tweezers on an intra-day chart, then we are left with nothing but a handful of patterns from which to choose.
 This is probably the simplest solution.

 If we choose to only name truly Ideal Tweezers, then it may be of value because a truly ideal tweezer is a very good reversal signal intra-day.

-If we take this latter approach, we can reduce intra-day 2 candle reversals to the following list of only 4 patterns:
+If we take this latter approach, we can reduce intra-day two candle reversals to the following list of only four patterns:

 In my opinion, simplicity is best.
-There is a fine line between “Ideal tweezer” and either “Engulfing” or “Piercing”.
+There is a fine line between “Ideal tweezer” and either “Engulfing” or “Piercing.”
 It must be exact to be an ideal tweezer.
-So does it really matter what we call it?
+So, does it matter what we call it?
 I don’t think it does.

 At the end of the day, the only thing that matters is you know how to interpret the patterns.
 With these guidelines, you can easily make the adaptation of the gaps into intra-day patterns.
 You can now see there are really only 3 or 4, depending on how you count them.
 Add to that the Morning/Evening stars, and you have the ideal set of intra-day candlestick reversal signals.

-At this point, you should see how simple it is to adapt a traditional “daily” candle pattern into an intra-day candlestick application.
+At this point, you should see how simple it is to adopt a traditional “daily” candle pattern into an intra-day candlestick application.
 To make the adaptation, simply remove the need for the gap.